 Once you decide to get a divorce, it’s important that you both sit down with your children and tell them the reason.
 If your children are quite young, preteens, it’s important that you do not go into the details of the divorce.
 Instead, let them know that they will still see both parents and that this is not their fault.

-As well as this, it’s important to show that while you will no longer be married you still share a common bond.
+In addition, it’s important to show that while you will no longer be married you still share a common bond.
 You both love your children.
 If the children are older, you can be a little more honest with them.

 You might want to tell them that the two of you have grown apart, and it would be better for everyone if you did not live together anymore.
 However, again it’s important to show that the divorce was nothing to do with the child.